Uhorizon-AI/n8n-railway/README.md

 ## 📦 Persistence

-A 1 GB volume mounted at `/home/node/.n8n` is used to ensure data is preserved between deployments.
+A persistent volume should be mounted at `/home/node/.n8n` to ensure data is preserved between deployments.
+The size of the volume depends on your specific needs.

 ## 📥 Import Workflows